-- a) Providers will submit copies of each 12-lead ECG and EMAIS report to their jurisdictional Quality Review Committee. - The Quality Review Committee will review all 12-lead transmissions on a quarterly basis and submit a report to the Jurisdictional and Regional Medical Directors.
+- a) The Provider will submit copies of each 12-lead ECG and patient care report to his/her jurisdictional Quality Review Committee. - b) The Quality Review Committee will review all 12-lead transmissions on a quarterly basis and submit a report to Jurisdictional and Regional Medical Directors.